Amasirat/Obsidian/C++.md

 # Pointers

-Pointers are known as some of the most confusing aspects of C/C++ (Hyperbole).
+Pointers are known as some of the most confusing aspects of C/C++.
 Although the actual idea of a pointer variable is fairly straightforward, it's its execution that can confuse a lot of first time programmers.

 Pointers are bascially types of variables that *point* to another variable inside memory. **They contain the address of that variable**, in simple terms.